-Boost your tax savings in 2018 by Bunching Deductions
+Boost your tax savings by Bunching Deductions

 The Tax Cuts and Jobs Act moved into effect on January 8th 2018, bringing with it a number of changes to the code.
 Included in these are an increase to the standard deduction (which almost doubles to $12,000 for singles and $24,000 for married people who file jointly), in addition to the removal of personal exemptions.

 About 49 million taxpayers, or 28 percent, currently itemize.
 As a result of higher standard deduction, fewer filers are likely to do so in the future.

 Greater than 37 million filers claimed the charitable-giving deduction on their 2015 taxes, according to the IRS.
 But, filers who plan their charitable gifts may have the ability to get themselves over the newest standard deduction and itemize -- should they make use of a plan known as "bunching."

 You'd give the same number of dollars that you would over a two-year interval, however you bunch them into one year.
 Bunching in 1 year can allow you to itemize deductions where you couldn't.

 Here is exactly what you need to learn about bunching your charitable gift ideas.
 The taxation reform took away many of the options taxpayers could use to ramp up their deductions so that they could itemize their taxes.
 For example, filers could previously take an unlimited deduction annually for property and state income taxes.
 Now, you are only permitted to claim up to $10,000 in those expenses annually.
 The charitable giving deduction remains for taxpayers that itemize.
 Under the new law, this tax break is limited to 60 percent of adjusted gross income for cash gifts, however you can carry forward by as many as five years any sum that exceeds that.
 Unmarried donors that fall short of this $12,000 threshold ($24,000 if married) can itemize on their taxes should they pump up their giving in 1 year.